huggingface/optimum-habana/examples/language-modeling/README.md

 ## PEFT

-To run LoRA finetuning and inference. you could use `run_lora_clm.py` as an example.
-Multi-card examples can be simply adapted to run LoRA finetuning.
-Here is the CLM example with Llama1-7B and Falcon-40B:
+To run LoRA finetuning, you can use `run_lora_clm.py`.
+Here are single-/multi-device command examples for Llama1-7B, Falcon-40B and Llama2-70B:

 - Single-card finetuning of Llama1-7B:
 ```bash